ward/run/_posts/2023-04-16-rotterdam-marathon.md

 2:41:20ish, but I knew I had a 28 second buffer of the difference between chip and gun time.

 I crossed the line.
-Having finally learned from previous races, I did not let up on the line to stop my watch.
+Having finally learned from previous (mostly track) races, I did not let up on the line to stop my watch.
 Every second counted.
 I passed the second timing mat.
 I stopped my legs and my watch.
 My legs almost immediately started to buckle.
 A crowd of medical personnel was waiting and one immediately came up to ensure I did not topple over.
-I leaned on her, shuffled some steps, pointed at the fence on the side and asked her to drop me off there so I could lean on it.
+I leaned on her, shuffled some steps, pointed at the fence on the side, and asked her to drop me off there so I could lean on it.
 I hung there for a while, then started to shuffle onwards through the 500 metre long finishing chute, grabbing drinks and snacks along the way.
 I quickly downed everything.
 I was cold.
 My legs were in pain.

 I had mixed feelings.